flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 Linux Audio base extension
 ==========================

-This is a base extension for Flatpak Linux Audio app.
-The intent is to be the base for building Linux Audio plugins flatpaks.
+This is a base extension for Flatpak Linux audio plugins to allow building Linux audio plugins flatpaks.

+**This package only provides a definition of the extension points which are a prerequisite to build the plugins.** It doesn't provide anything else, and applications that want to use audio plugins do not need to use it.
+Just copy the extension point definitions to your manifest.

 It currently supports: